The purpose of this leaf is to explain basic information on the three most common types of diabetes:

-- This type of diabetes is most common in AI/AN
+- This type of diabetes is the one which most American Indians and Alaska Natives get.

 - Once the baby is delivered, the blood sugar usually returns to normal.

-- Experiencing gestational diabetes puts women at greater risk of developing type 2 diabetes
+- Women who have gestational diabetes have a greater risk of developing type 2 diabetes later in life.

-- And your medicine and testing may also be more frequent so that both you and the baby remain healthy
+- Your medicine and your blood sugar testing may also be more frequent so that both you and the baby remain healthy.